wavefrontHQ/docs/pages/doc/ui_sharing.md

 ## Embed a Chart in Other UIs and Allow or Restrict Access

 Wavefront supports the ability to embed an interactive chart outside of Wavefront.
-You must have [**Chart Embedding** Permission](permissions_overview.html) to create embedded charts.
+You must have the [**Chart Embedding** permission](permissions_overview.html) to create embedded charts.

 ### Embed a Chart in Other UIs